yanyan314/Singapore-Airlines-Interviews/README.md

  Furthermore, SIA places great emphasis on innovation and continuously seeks to enhance the travel experience for its passengers.
  Singapore airline operates on a global scale, presenting diverse challenges that require constant adaptation and learning.
 This aligns with my career goal of working in a dynamic environment where I can continuously grow and expand my expertise.
 I am excited about the opportunity to be part of the aviation industry, where I can leverage my programming skills to make a tangible impact and be involved in shaping the future of air travel.

- I believe that it is an opportunity to enhance your professional and personal competencies if I can join Signapore airline.
+ I believe that it is a good opportunity to enhance your professional and personal competencies if I can join Signapore airline.
 # 2. Questions
    1) Could you share more about the team structure and communication channels within the company?
    2) What do you consider to be the key to success in this position?